chewyboba10/sushi-burrito/_posts/2023-01-29-Project-Memory.md

 - Login

 # Reflection
-Mr. Mortenson helped us realize that our 5 "features" that we described in our presentation were really our 2, which was the snake game and the leaderboard.
+Mr. Mortenson helped us realize that our 5 "features" that we described in our presentation were really our 1, which was the leaderboard.
 The rest were parts of the features mentioned.
-Two features that will be added will be another game and changing the user history so that you can search up a user's past games and possible compare then to another user.
+One feature that will be user history so that you can search up a user's past games and possible compare then to another user.
+We are still brainstorming the other two features.
+We are thinking about a login but that will slightly damage the theme of a retro style arcade.

 I also think there wasn't enough communication between group members because sometimes what our groups members said in the presentation when describing the features did match what I had in my mind.
 So we need a bit more communication between group members to make it super clear what our idea and goals are.